 How to Make Almond Butter (in 1 Minute!)

 Homemade almond butter is healthy, delicious and super easy to make.
-My version only has one ingredient – almonds (with no added oils) – and takes one minute to make with a Vitamix.
-Watch the video to see for yourself!
+My version only has one ingredient – almonds (with no added oils) – and it only takes one minute to make with a Vitamix blender.
+Watch the video below to see for yourself!

 Homemade almond butter (or any nut butter for that matter) is a staple do-it-yourself recipe.
 Just like homemade nut milks.
 But I still remember the first time I made almond butter in a food processor and thinking, “sheesh, this is taking a really long time.”

 20-minutes to be exact.
-Because everything I’d found on the interwebs said that the best way to make almond butter was in a food processor.
+Because everything I’d found on the internet said that the best way to make almond butter was in a food processor.
 So that’s what I did, for several years.
-Then, I got my first Vitamix and the homemade nut butter clouds parted ways to show me the light.
+Then, I got my first Vitamix and homemade almond butter all of a sudden became so darn easy to make!

 How to Make Almond Butter